WHOLE SCHOOL CURRICULUM

 be prepared for life beyond the school

-Pupils experience a broad, deep and knowledge rich curriculum
+Pupils experience a balanced, diverse knowledge rich curriculum

-Pupils have a broad, balanced and stimulating curriculum at Key stage 3 and are exposed to a wide range of subjects and opportunities.
-The curriculum builds on KS2 learning and develops cultural capital through all subjects; cultivating inquisitive, enthusiastic and independent learners.
+Pupils have a balanced, diverse and stimulating curriculum at Key stage 3 and are exposed to a wide range of subjects and opportunities.
+The curriculum builds on KS2 learning and develops cultural capital through all subjects; cultivating motivated, enthusiastic and dedicated learners.
 The curriculum also lays the foundation for pupils to excel at KS4.

-In year 8 pupils have a clear idea of subjects they like the most and offering a choice at this stage engages them as partners in their learning and leads to improved outcomes and life chances.
+In year 9 pupils have a clear idea of subjects they want to study at KS4.
+Providing them with informed choices at this stage engages them as partners in their learning and leads to improved outcomes and life chances.

-We ask pupils to spend time on four chosen areas of interest in Year 9.
-These courses are not externally examined, but aim to develop the knowledge and skills pupils require to complete and ultimately be successful in their educational journey.
-At KS4, the courses are carefully planned to ensure depth of learning and allow content to be thoroughly revisited; preparing pupils for external examinations at the end of the course.
+At KS4, the courses are carefully planned to ensure depth of learning and allow content to be thoroughly revisited, preparing pupils for external examinations at the end of the course.

 Pupils will be literate and numerate